 Plain brass plate with border of double lines, squares in corners.

-Memorial statue in Tower Bridge Road, Bermondsey, London, dedicated to Albert McKenzie. d.
+Statue in Tower Bridge Road, Bermondsey, London, depicting Albert McKenzie VC d.
 1918

-Steel statue in the likenesses of McKenzie designed in contemporary style, atop a concrete plinth made from a section of the harbour at Zeebrugge.
+Steel statue of Mackenzie in a contemporary style, on a concrete plinth made from a section of the harbour wall at Zeebrugge.

-Memorial in Old Church Cemetery, Cobh, County Cork, Ireland dedicated to Frederick Parslow VC, d.
+Headstone in Old Church Cemetery, Cobh, County Cork, Ireland commemorating Frederick Parslow VC, d.
 1915

 Stone headstone, with a crowned naval anchor in rope above the transcript and the carved image of a Victoria Cross below.

-Plaque in Islington Green, Islington, London dedicated to Frederick Parslow VC. d.
+Plaque in Islington Green, Islington, London commemorating Frederick Parslow VC d.
 1915

-Stone circle floor plaque with an intricate carving of a Victoria Cross above the transcript.
+Stone circular floor plaque with an intricate carving of a Victoria Cross above the transcript.

-Memorial in Marwick Head, Orkney, commemorating Herbert Kitchener, 1st Earl Kitchener, lost in HMS ‘Hampshire’ on 5th June 1916
+Memorial on Marwick Head, Orkney, commemorating Herbert Kitchener, 1st Earl Kitchener, lost in HMS ‘Hampshire’ on 5th June 1916

 Square battlemented tower, 48 foot high.